efornara/jbit/doc/jbdoc/tutorial.md

 The addressing modes here are #n and n:n, where n is the abbreviation of number.

-The "qsref" book contains the full list of the addressing modes of the CPU.
+The "qsref" page contains the full list of the addressing modes of the CPU.
-You are not expected to understand all of them by the brief descriptions contained in that book, but, even if you do not understand them, you can still get some information from the way they look: the number of lower-case characters of an addressing mode is the number of extra bytes an operation needs.
+You are not expected to understand all of them by the brief descriptions contained in that page, but, even if you do not understand them, you can still get some information from the way they look: the number of lower-case characters of an addressing mode is the number of extra bytes an operation needs.
 For example, the addressing mode n:n,X requires two extra bytes beside